paalamugan/paalan-tailwind-ui/README.md

 - Import the `tailwindConfig` configuration from `@paalan/tailwind-ui/config` in your application.
 Copy the below content and paste it in your application `tailwind.config.js` file.

+**Note: If the `tailwind.config.js` file is not exist in your root folder then create one, before paste the below content.**

 ```js
 import { tailwindConfig } from '@paalan/tailwind-ui/config';